hruffieux/atlasqtl/README.md

 $ sudo apt-get install libgsl-dev
 ```

-To install the package in R, run the following command:
+Then, to install the package in R, run the following command:

 ``` r
 # after having installed devtools (install.packages("devtools"))